soppera/web-midi-mirror/README.md

 It is based on [WebMIDI](https://developer.mozilla.org/en-US/docs/Web/API/MIDIAccess#Browser_compatibility) which is, as of today (2019-06), only supported by Chrome.

+## Compilation

+This project is written in TypeScript.
+It thus needs to be compilated.

+### TypeScript Compilation

+With the current directory at the root of the repository, run:

+* `npm install`: Install the TypeScript dependencies.
+* `tsc`: Runs the TypeScript compiler.

+This will create the `scripts/` folder that contains the compiled JavaScript files from the TypeScript files in `src/`.

+### Running Locally

+You need a web-server to be able to use WebMidi.
+The simplest one is the one included in Python.
+Simply run:

+`python3 -m http.server`

+This will run an HTTP server on port 8000 of all IP addresses of the machine.
+You can then visit http://127.0.0.1:8000 to access it.

 ## Usage

 In _input_ combobox select the input port corresponding to your MIDI keyboard.